codewars/blog/content/2018/2018-04-16_next-gen-code-execution-engine/index.md

 +++
-title = "Next Gen Code Execution Engine is Live!" summary = "We are pleased to announce that we have recently replaced our code execution engine with our 3rd generation code runner engine."
+title = "Next Gen Code Execution Engine is Live!" description = "We are pleased to announce that we have recently replaced our code execution engine with our 3rd generation code runner engine."

 [taxonomies]
 tags = ["changelog", "runner", "new-language"]